xjrga/snack/README.md

         - exchange mix and food data easily
         - easily create and export meal plans
         - facilitate learning/teaching anyone with interest in nutrition
+        - provides many additional food items to experiment with
         - is free and open source

     Requirements: